Christy Haynes: Career

 After her PhD, Haynes worked with Mark Wightman as a postdoctoral fellow at the University of North Carolina at Chapel Hill.
 There she worked on microelectrode amperometry to study single-cell exocytosis.

 Haynes joined the University of Minnesota in 2005 as an assistant professor.
 She was promoted to full professor in 2014 and became the Elmore H. Northey Professor of Chemistry in 2015.
-Haynes has been the Associate Head of Department of Chemistry since 2015.
+Haynes has been the associate head of department of chemistry since 2015.
 She became a Distinguished McKnight University Professor in 2019.

 In 2012, Haynes helped establish the Center for Sustainable Nanotechnology, which researches the transformations and interactions of consumer or industrial nanomaterials in the environment.
-Since 2012, Haynes has been the Associate Director of the Center for Sustainable Nanotechnology.
+Since 2012, Haynes has been the associate director of the Center for Sustainable Nanotechnology.
 As part of this effort, Haynes helps author the blog Sustainable Nano, where she has contributed posts on diversity in the sciences and science communication.

 In 2017 she delivered a TED talk, "Nanomaterials are everywhere; how do we make them safe?".
 Haynes was named in The Analytical Scientist Power List in 2016, 2017, and 2019.
 In 2017, 2018, and 2019, Haynes was named a finalist for the Blavatnik National Awards for Young Scientists.
 In 2018, she was awarded a Guggenheim Fellowship, which enabled her to work in the Technical University of Valencia characterizing nanomaterials in an environmental matrix.
+She delivered a second TED talk in 2022 entitled "How nanoparticles can help solve the global food crisis".

 Haynes is an advocate for increased diversity in the chemical sciences.
 She takes part in outreach activities to encourage young people to consider careers in chemistry.
 She is a lead presenter for the University of Minnesota Energy and U program, which brings over ten thousand third grade students to her campus each year.
 Haynes is a member of the advisory board for Open Chemical Collaborative in Diversity Equity (OXIDE).

 Haynes is passionate about her role as a mentor and advisor to students—telling Northwestern University in an alumni spotlight in 2020, "Professionally, my CV does not really reveal the great pride and honor I feel to work with the undergraduate and graduate students who join my laboratory or collaborate with my group.
 Each of those students has a story about how they arrived in chemistry, the challenges they’ve overcome, and the skills that they are currently working on to become even better.
 I love learning these stories and being a part of them."Haynes has been recognized for her mentoring and advising efforts.
 The University of Minnesota Graduate and Professional Student Assembly awarded her the Advising and Mentoring Award in 2015 and the University of Minnesota gave her the 2013 Outstanding Postdoctoral Mentor Award.